qjymary/Statistical-and-computational-methods-in-Biomedicine-project2/README.md

-# Statistical and computational methods in Biomedicine-project2
+# Statistical and Computational Methods in Biomedicine-project2
 **Integration of GWAS Data for Related Diseases**

 Conducted an integrative analysis of datasets for bipolar disorder and schizophrenia using the Expectation-Maximization (EM) algorithm.
 The integrative approach identified more disease-related SNPs than single-disease analysis, significantly improving the accuracy of variant detection.